benlug/multivariate_statistics_and_evaluation/README.md

-Welcome to the repository for a graduate course on Multivariate Statistics and Causal Inference.
-This course includes scripts, exercise sheets, sample solutions, and datasets.
+Welcome to the repository for a graduate course in the social sciences on Multivariate Statistics and Causal Inference using R. This course includes scripts, exercise sheets, sample solutions, and datasets.

 ## Resources